 ABBS School of Management in Bangalore

 My starting point was Amartya Sen’s conception of “development as freedom” which suggests to understand development as the reduction of unfreedom (including poverty and discrimination) and the growth of freedom (including political and civil liberties and human capabilities).
-I argued that “flourishing” is a central concept of development.
-Flourishing means vigorous and healthy growth toward self-realization.
+I argued that “flourishing” should be a central concept of development.
+Flourishing means vigorous and healthy growth toward self-actualization.
 This applies to all living systems (human and non-human beings alike).

 In August 2023, our book on “Humanities as a Resource and Inspiration for Humanizing Business” was published by Springer.